 This is also coupled with the inability of the Gabonese officials to use the exchange rate to counter the fiscal impact of lower export prices and public debt dynamics which in comparison, do not stack up in a favorable way against Gabon’s regional oil exporting peers.
 Although Gabonese bonds are still 3-4 points below pre-election levels, any gains will likely remain unrealized amid the headwinds of parliamentary elections, at least for the time being.

 Meanwhile, in the event of any downgrades, a move to the downside on the traded external debt remains possible.
 “Watch out also for new issuance, which the incumbent president stated was possible post elections,” Raza Agha, Middle East and Africa economist with VTB Capital wrote in a note to clients in October.

 Macro Outlook Mixed

 In terms of the macro situation in Gabon, the picture is somewhat mixed.
 A more limited oil endowment and smaller production have helped underpin seemingly more successful diversification efforts and a relatively lower reliance on hydrocarbons.
-According to the International Monetary Fund (IMF), the oil economy’s share in nominal GDP has fallen from nearly 38% in 2014 to ~24% in 2016 and to ~20% in 2021.
+According to the International Monetary Fund (IMF), the oil economy’s share in nominal GDP has fallen from nearly 38 percent in 2014 to ~24 percent in 2016 and to ~20 percent in 2021.

 Photo Credit: Government of Gabon